 And it’s very true; we shouldn’t make ourselves feel badly for telling our truth and having one of those tough conversations.
 Nobody benefits from living a lie.
 To be honest, though, it starts with having a tough conversation with yourself and understanding that doing what’s best for you often means speaking up for what your truth is.

 Telling ourselves the truth is the first step.
 Understanding what is best for us and why, and breaking that down for ourselves lays a steady foundation for the steps to come.
 Journaling is something that really helps me bunches; getting thoughts down on paper allows them to become more concrete and sortable.
-Praying on it is absolutely key, as well.
-Talking to God and asking for His guidance on how to handle a certain situation will always show me the right way.
-After all, Jesus Himself said:
+Praying or meditating on it is absolutely key, as well.

 Once this step is taken, that’s when it comes time to actually have the chat.
 In this age of social media, it has become very difficult for many people to have a face-to-face conversation at all, never mind a conversation that brings up difficult subject matter.
 This is why it’s time to be intentional about it.
 There are some things that should never be said through a text message.
 It’s as simple as that.
 The technology we have today has given us an option to be cowardly.
 That sounds like a harsh word, but it’s applicable here.
 If you need to tell someone the truth, especially something difficult, say it to their face.
 They deserve that respect, and you deserve that clarity.